The Best Cars for Drifting 2025

 Ford Mustang (2014-2024)

 It’s not all Japanese sports cars in the world of drifting, as the Ford Mustang muscle car from the US proves.
-Its no-nonsense recipe of a big, powerful V8 engine driving the rear wheels makes it ideal for drifting.
+Its no-nonsense recipe of a big, powerful V8 engine driving the rear wheels makes it a really good drift car.
 The laid-back power delivery in standard tune also makes it easy for learners to get to grips with sideways driving.

 The Mustang has become a mainstay of Formula Drift in the US, which is a dedicated motorsport series that judges drivers on their skill, balance, and how close they get to their rival as they slide around the course.